muayad-mahmoud/Customer_Management-System/README.md

 ## Acknowledgements

 This project was developed as part of an interview assessment for a company and is a simplified version of a full-fledged customer management system.

+## Disclaimer
+Please change API IP in frontend to use this